MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-qr-codes.md

 - Size, distance, and angular position

 Pay special attention to the [environment considerations](../../environment-considerations-for-hololens.md) when QR codes are being placed in your app.
 You can find more information on each of these topics and instructions on how to download the required NuGet package in the main [QR code tracking](../platform-capabilities-and-apis/qr-code-tracking.md) document.

+> [!CAUTION]
+> QR codes are the only type of images that can be tracked by HoloLens out of the box - Unreal's **UARTrackedImage** module isn't supported on HoloLens.
+If you need to track custom images, you can access the device's [webcam](unreal-hololens-camera.md) and process images using a third party image recognition library.

 ## Enabling QR detection
 Since the HoloLens 2 needs to use the webcam to see QR codes, you'll need to enable it in the project settings: